 Everyone knows Netflix — The company confirmed the change in a statement to The Verge today.
 More than 73 million people in the U.S. subscribe to Netflix, and that doesn't account for the legions of people who share account credentials with friends and family.
 Which is to say, it's mostly saturated stateside, and everyone knows that Netflix is synonymous with having a great catalog of content.
 The company continually releases new TV shows and docuseries like Tiger King that everyone talks about and tunes in for.
 Most people in the U.S. have probably tried the service by now and decided whether or not they see the value.

 On top of that, recent data has shown that Netflix converts more than 80 percent of its free-trial users to a paid subscription.
 It's probably confident enough now that it doesn't need to offer free trials.
-People will pay for one month to catch a particular show and cancel afterwards if there's nothing else they want to watch — but they're not doing that.
+People are signing up and deciding to keep paying, so the free month is lost money.

-Building an initial subscriber base — Newer upstart services like Apple TV+ and Disney Plus are relying heavily on free trials to bring in their initial customers, who they hope will rave about their services and convince friends and family to join.
+Building an initial subscriber base — Newer upstart services like Apple TV+ and Disney Plus are relying heavily on free trial periods to bring in their initial customers, who they hope will rave about their services and convince friends and family to join.
 The former offers a free year subscription with the purchase of an iOS device, while the latter gives Verizon customers a year free.
-Netflix doesn't have to convince people of the quality of its content library anymore though, so the free trials are just lost money.
+Netflix, on the other hand, doesn't need to convince people of the quality or depth of its content library anymore.
+It has something for everybody.

 Thanks in part to the pandemic, Netflix added more than 10 million subscribers globally in the most recent quarter to reach a total of 193 million global paid subscribers.